parttimenerd/swp/README.md

 Language
 --------
-- the language has a c like syntax
+- the language has a C like syntax
 - it supports `if` and `while` statements that only consider the first bit of the result of their conditional expression
 - it supports different widths for the data type `int`, the default